Last updated on June 27th, 2019

-Several people could add a vintage touch to their home and every one be totally different.
+Several people could add a vintage touch to their home and each one be totally different.
 There are so many eras to choose from that it depends on the one they have chosen as to what pieces they use.
+It’s all up to your individual taste whether it be Victorian or mid-century modern you gravitate to for your home.

 Of course, as with all décor in your home, personal tastes are a big factor.
 The market for vintage items is huge in the US at the moment, as these themes do not go in and out of fashion as many of the more modern designs do.
-There are some things that some themes have in common too.
+They tend to be constructed with solid wood and well made unlike the current trend in particle board throwaway furniture.
+Needless to say, what era you go with or if like me you tend to the eclectic and mix your vintage eras, there are some things that decor themes have in common.

 Start With The Walls

-Most bygone eras used more color on their walls that is popular in interior design today.
-They would have used pinks, blues, and peaches for painted walls, but were more like to use floral patterned wallpaper for part of the room at least.
+Most bygone eras used more color on their walls then is popular in interior design today.
+They would have used vibrant pinks, turquoise, or bright yellow for painted walls, but were more likely to use floral patterned wallpaper for part of the room at least.
 Research the era you want to mimic the effect of to find out what was the most popular then.

 You should also remember that door and window frames were either left bare wood and varnished or painted with a color that would blend in with the rest of the décor.